 Your audience can shift depending on the process or procedure being performed.
 And you might have multiple audiences looking at the same SOP.
 With this in mind, it is helpful to consider who will be using the instructions.

 Your primary audience is the people who will read and execute the work.
 Understanding their base of knowledge as well as their strengths and weaknesses will go a long way in creating clear and concise instructions.
+You’ll want to give them as much information as possible without overloading the document with too much technical jargon.

 Your secondary audience is the quality/engineering team who will be interested in ensuring that the instructions accurately depict the process as it was designed.
 They will also be interested in the data collected to monitor and implement process improvements.